 Please note for the majority of projects where experimentation requires further resource: higher fee bands (where quoted) will be charged rather than the base rate for supervision, administration and computational costs.
 The fees quoted above will be fully inclusive and, therefore, you will not be required to pay any additional bench fees or administration costs.

-In addition, about eight School scholarships are also available each year to PhD students.
-PhD students may also have the opportunity to help in teaching undergraduate examples classes, for which they are paid.
+In addition, about eight Department scholarships are also available each year to PhD students.

-For details of all available awards, please visit the School's website .
+For details of all available awards, please visit the Department's website .

 - Contact name